Inkimar/liquibase-tutorial/README.md

 ### before you start.
-Look through the Makefile ( update software-versons if you'd like to) <br>
+Look through the Makefile ( update the software-versions if you'd like to) <br>
 Set credentials for your database in the following 2 files <br>

 1. Makefile